Anastasia-at/Anastasia-at/README.md

 Also, I am quite good at working as a communication hub (problem-solving) for accounting, technical support and development departments.
 If one of these departments has issues starting with the words "Where" and "Why",  I am the one who can assist them to solve the issue effectively.

-I rejected the offer from our accounting team to work as an accountant because, in my opinion, they deal on the daily basis with a routine and there is no space for creativity at all but I would like to have in my work.
-So, I saw such an opportunity in analytics.
+I rejected an offer from our accounting team to work as an accountant because, in my opinion, they deal with a routine and there is no space for creativity at all which I would like to have in my work.
+So, I found such an opportunity in analytics.
 Also the idea of working with popular languages in the world of data and various visualization tools inspires me  :star_struck:

-As a result I completed the course Data Analyst Specialization and am ready to try a new role as Data Analyst.
+As a result I completed the course Data Analyst Specialization and I am ready to try a new role as Data Analyst.